 5.4.4.
-Caching
+Avoid calling remote services during score calculation

-Do not call remote services in your score calculation (except if you're bridging SimpleScoreCalculator to a legacy system).
+Do not call remote services in your score calculation (except if you're bridging simpleScoreCalculator to a legacy system).
 The network latency will kill your score calculation performance.
 Cache the results of those remote services if possible.

-If some parts of a constraint can be calculated once, when the Solver starts, and never change during solving, then turn them into cached problem facts.
+If some parts of a constraint can be calculated once, when the solver starts, and never change during solving, then turn them into cached problem facts.